gitnjole/dumb-data/README.md

   - Query parameters:
     - `limit`: Optional.
 Maximum number of scrobbles to return

+## Known Issues

+- Business layer does not interact with persistence layer

+This is intentional while I'm rewriting the persistence and business layers, methods are implemented but not connected yet.

+- Timestamps aren't being persisted

+Timestamps are returned in the following format:
+`playback_date	"20 May 2025, 17:56"`\
+This will be addressed along with the expanded transfer models update.

 ## Development Roadmap

+#### 0.3.0
+- ~~Create Dockerfile for containerization~~
 - ~~Implement persistence layer~~

+#### 0.4.0
 - Expand models as DTOs between layers
+- Break down the repository layer into modules
+- Break down the business layer into modules

+#### 0.?.?
 - Write test suite
-- ~~Create Dockerfile for containerization~~
+- Implement Importer service

 ## Dependencies